stiglers-eponym/BeamerPresenter/README.md

 ```
 The most important options here are:
 * `-DCMAKE_BUILD_TYPE`: Enable debugging by setting this to `Debug` instead of `Release`.
 * `-DUSE_POPPLER`: enable PDF engine Poppler.
 The Poppler library and its Qt 5/6 wrapper must be available.
-Valid values are `ON` and `OFF`.
 * `-DUSE_MUPDF`: enable PDF engine MuPDF.
 The MuPDF static library and headers as well as the other dependencies listed above must be available.
-Valid values are `ON` and `OFF`.
+* `-DUSE_MUJS`: set this to "ON" in Ubuntu 21.10 (only relevant when using MuPDF)
+* `-DUSE_GUMBO`: can be set to "OFF" when using MuPDF < 1.18 (only relevant when using MuPDF)
 * `-DUSE_TRANSLATIONS`: Include translations (currently only in German) when compiling and installing.
 * `-DQT_VERSION_MAJOR`: Qt version, must be set manually!
 Valid values are `5` and `6`.
 * `-DCMAKE_INSTALL_PREFIX`: path for package installation.